kenshin-kuntarou/Github-Activity/README.md

-A simple tool to view the activities of a Github usertool to view the activities of a Github user
+A simple tool to see the activities of a Github user.

 ```
 python3 main.py -user "<username>"